Did you know that coffee is one of the most popular beverages in the world?

 Shelf life: Several months or up to two years frozen

-If the bag the beans come in does not have an airtight seal, then transfer them over to a glass or other natural container with a tight light.
+If the bag the beans come in does not have an airtight seal, then transfer them into an airtight container, a specific coffee container, or a glass container.
 It is best if the glass is dark so that the beans are not affected as much by light.

-Stored in this manner beans should last a few months.
-But when stored in an airtight container and frozen they can last up to two years or more.
+Stored in this manner, coffee beans should have a shelf life of a few months.
+When stored in an airtight container and frozen they can last up to two years or more.

-Once you are ready for a cup of Joe, only take out the number of beans you need and grind them up.
+Once you are ready for a cup of coffee, only take out the number of coffee beans you need and grind them up.

 Green coffee beans will need to be bought online or at a specialty store.